-4.1.3 As officers:

-- A. We will not let our personal views which we hold as citizens or officers affect our judgement. - B. We will ensure that our relationships with members are not overly familiar in order to protect our impartiality.

-- C. We will ensure that all groups and members are treated equally and have equal access to advice and assistance, taking into account exceptions as outlined in 5.4.2. - D. We will ensure that representatives of all political groups and independent members are invited to attend when we organise civic or official events.
+- 4.1.3 As officers: - A. We will not let our personal views which we hold as citizens or officers affect our judgement. - B. We will ensure that our relationships with members are not overly familiar in order to protect our impartiality. - C. We will ensure that all groups and members are treated equally and have equal access to advice and assistance, taking into account exceptions as outlined in 5.4.2.